ellenwterry/Introduction/README.md

 ------

 Enterprises operate in an economy that is complex and dynamic.
-The scope of analyses can include processes throughout the value-chain, considering customer, competitor, supplier, product, and many other drivers *(**drivers** are variables that have a significant* **effect** *on the outcome of an enterprise and* **cause** *change in enterprise activity and performance)*.
+The scope of analyses can include processes throughout the value-chain, considering customer, competitor, supplier, product, and many other dimensions and drivers *(**drivers** are dimensnions that have a significant* **effect** *on the outcome of an enterprise, and* **cause** *change in enterprise activity and performance)*.

-Data environments range from structured and consistent databases, to unstructured and ambiguous data lakes, to expert opinion.
-Regardless of data quality, analysts must build models for understanding and decision-making that comprehend all the relevant variables and evaluate their relevance and reliablity.
+Data sources range from structured databases, to unstructured data stored in documents and data lakes, to expert opinions and human intuition.
+Regardless of data quality, analysts must build models for understanding and decision-making that comprehend all of these dimensions and evaluate the relevance, reliablity, and effect of each - and continue to do so as new data are added and insights are discovered.

-Bayesian analysis is both a philosophy and a methodology for modeling these complex, dynamic, ambiguous scenarios.
+Bayesian analysis is both a philosophy and a methodology for modeling and understanding our complex, dynamic, ambiguous world.
 The tools of a Bayesian Analyst include:

 * **Integration of Opinions, Experience and Evidence** Often a model requires information that doesn't yet exist *(e.g., new products/markets)*.
-Additionally, expert opinion brings a dimension to models that data often doesn't comprehend.
-Expert Opinions, Experience and Evidence can be integrated into probabilistic models that quantify the reliablity, and evolve as data are observed and collected.
+Additionally, expert opinion brings a dimension to models that data often doesn't comprehend - often less reliable, but more relevant.
+Beliefs, Experience and Evidence can be integrated into probabilistic models that quantify this relevanc and reliablity, and evolve as data are observed and collected.

 * **Explanatory Parameters** Bayesian models produce *effect* parameters with probabilities that can be used to assess causality and reliability, and build projections and evaluate scenarios or interventions.
 A major weakness with maching learning and AI applications.